 cat /etc/passwd | grep -i ( USER NAME )

 - cat /etc/passwd: The cat is nothing but a command to read the file.
 It is reading the file content of the “passwd” file.
 In the same file, we are getting all the user-level information, i.e., those users are available in the environment.

 - grep: It is a utility to capture the specific information from the file.

 - Options: We can provide the different flags as the option that is compatible with the command.

 - USER NAME: As per the requirement, we can use the user name in the command.

 How CentOS List Users Works?

-Once we will list out the users form the “/etc/passwd” file.
-We will get the information line by line.
+Once we will list out the users from the “/etc/passwd” file, we will get the information line by line.